Biotechnology in India

 Biotechnology in India is a sunrise sector within the Indian economy.
 Agencies of the Government of India concerned with the biotechnology industry include the Department of Biotechnology and the proposed Biotechnology Regulatory Authority of India.
 As of 2022, the sector is valued at $80 billion.
 Biotechnology in India is in a growth phase and the sector is expected to be valued at $150 billion by 2025 and surpass $300 billion in value by 2030.

 History

 The first Indian biotechnology company to be established was Biocon, which was founded by Kiran Mazumdar-Shaw in 1978.
 The Indian biotechnology industry formally began in 1986 with the establishment of the Department of Biotechnology (DBT) by the Ministry of Science and Technology.
-From 1999, St. Joseph’s College, Irinjalakuda, Kerala is offering a government-aided B.Sc.
+1999 saw the founding of Genome Valley, an Indian high-technology business district spread across 2000 acre/(3.1 sq mi) in Hyderabad, Telangana.
+Also from 1999, St. Joseph’s College, Irinjalakuda, Kerala is offering a government-aided B.Sc.
 Biotechnology program.
 It is the only institution in Kerala offering an aided graduation program in biotechnology.
 In 2024, the Indian government approved the ₹9197 crore Bio-RIDE scheme to focus on three areas of biotechnology in India: research and development, entrepreneurship and industrial development, and biomanufacturing and biofoundries, with the goal of growing India's bioeconomy to $300 billion by 2030.